 To read the full conversation with Laura and Jordan, continue here.

 This Introduction and my conversation with Laura and Jordan are part of a larger project about pandemic trans- feminist and queer cabaret, The Only Way to the Show is Through the Home.
 Visit Cabaret Commons Exhibition Place March 27, 2022 for our first exhibit in this series, Fancy Fridays.

 To read another piece about COVID cabaret, here's my "Holding for Applause: On Queer Cabaret in Pandemic times on Avidly.

 T.L.
-Cowan (she/they) is an Assistant Professor of Media Studies in the Department of Arts Culture and Media (UTSC) and the Faculty of Information at the University of Toronto, as well as a cabaret and video artist.
+Cowan (she/they) is an Associate Professor of Media Studies in the Department of Arts Culture and Media (UTSC) and the Faculty of Information at the University of Toronto, as well as a cabaret and video artist.
 Her creative-research practice moves between page, stage, and screen.